Honestly, surviving in a post-pandemic world (especially if you talk about recruiters) can be challenging at the least.

 - Check for any crawl errors

-- Optimise and submit a sitemap to search engines for easy indexing
+- Optimize and submit a sitemap to search engines for easy indexing

 In a sea of recruitment agencies, it’s advisable to set up good brand campaigns.
 Focus on long-term strategies that’ll bring value to your audience because, believe it or not, 75% of active candidates will apply for a job only if the employer manages its employer brand effectively.

-You can even utilise a good video creation software to produce high-quality video content for YouTube or produce a cool podcast show!
-For instance, folks at Recruit CRM have produced their own podcast, Recruitment Entrepreneurs, and are now available on 24+ podcast sites!
+You can even utilize a good video creation software or an online video editor to produce high-quality video content for YouTube or produce a cool podcast show!

 Did you know that you can save up to 20% of your hiring time using an Applicant Tracking System (ATS) that integrates seamlessly with various social media applications?